 Traveling is the greatest pleasure in life.
 Whether you’re exploring the Peruvian highlands or surfing the world’s longest wave, having travel insurance is essential.
-Peru travel safety is a very important concern for most travelers.
-So, be sure to get your travel insurance sorted before you head off on a Peruvian adventure.
+Peru travel safety is a very important concern for most travelers, particularly when they want to do adventure sports like the ones this country offers: Trekking in the Sierra (Peruvian Andes), Zip Line in the Sacred Valley of the Inca, Paragliding in Lima, rafting or canoeing in the Peruvian Jungle… and much more.
+So, be sure to get your voyage insurance sorted before you head off to any adventure in Peru or around the world!

 Travel insurance not only provides coverage for unexpected emergencies abroad but also gives you peace of mind.
 Similarly, Peru travel safety outlines safety guidelines you can take into consideration when traveling in Peru.